 Enough of the pity party!

-While I have a vast support network, I am so, so, so, fortunate to have the best friend that I do!
+While I have a vast support network, I am so, so, so, so, so, so fortunate to have the best friend that I do!
 She actually listens, tries to understand my perspective, likes to curse just as much as I do, but boldly tells me when I am wrong.
 (Ms. Adrienne, you know who you are, and I cannot dare think of my life without you.)
-She was the one who would let me feel sorry for myself, but then reminded me of who I am and where I have come from.
-Adrienne showed me that no matter how bad it was there is always SOMETHING to be grateful for.
+She was the one who would let me feel sorry for myself for a couple of minutes, but then reminded me of who I am and where I have come from.
+She showed me that no matter how bad it was there is always SOMETHING to be grateful for.
 She was my little bit of sanity and a nonjudgmental voice that helped me get a bit of myself back.

 The Moral of My Story

-The point of my rambling is that no matter how bleak it seems, you have to find the positives.
-Whether you got to the office 2 minutes before you were supposed to or your kids actually wore matching socks, YOU’VE GOT THIS!!!
+The point of my aimless rambling is that no matter how bleak it seems, you have to remember to find the positives in everything and everyone around you.
+Whether you got to the office 2 minutes before you were supposed to, your kids actually wore matching socks, or you were able to feel a little bit of sunshine on your face, YOU’VE GOT THIS!!!
 And don’t let anyone tell you otherwise!